Hikes in Ventura County

 Inland from the coast is the city of Ojai, which lies on the southern edge of Los Padres National Forest.
 There is excellent hiking in the green mountains around the city.
 Route 33, Mariposa Highway, heads north of Ojai, offering a scenic drive into the mountains with numerous hairpin turns.
 Along the way, there are several places to hike and camp.
 The largest campground in the area is Wheeler Gorge with seventy sites and a pleasant one-mile loop trail.
 The tallest waterfall in the Los Padres, the two-tier 300-foot Rose Valley Falls, is located three miles off Route 33 and is easy to get to from the campground.
 East of the waterfall is Sespe Wilderness, where backpackers can trek to more remote locations, including Willett Hot Springs.

-An adventure pass is required to enter Los Padres National Forest.
+An adventure pass may be required for visits to Los Padres National Forest.
 Day passes cost $5 and an annual pass is $30.
 The passes may be purchased within the park, at various local retailers, and online.
 The passes are valid at other national forests in California as well, like Angeles National Forest.

 |800||Sespe Creek to Willett Hot Springs|